solana-foundation/core-community-call/call-notes/Epoch Rewards.md

 **Anatoly:** Let's go ahead.

 **Haoran:** Good afternoon, everyone.
 My name is Haoran, and I work for Solana Labs.
 In this talk, I'm going to give a brief introduction about the new epoch reward proposal.
-We are discussing the following [link](https://github.com/solana-foundation/solana-improvement-documents/pull/15) as a SIMD pull request.
+We are discussing in the following [link](https://github.com/solana-foundation/solana-improvement-documents/pull/15) as a SIMD pull request.

 ### Background